Alexdesaint/Alexdesaint.github.io/content/_index.md

 skills:
 - tag: Low latency
   text:
   - Experienced in designing applications with low latency and high reliability requirements.
-I have a methodic approach and always abstract problems into a model (state machine, Grafcet, dependency graph...).
+I have a methodic approach and always abstract problems into a model (state machine, Grafcet, dependency graph...) and optimize by profiling the code.
   - Proficient with **C++ 17**, **CMAKE**, **Boost**, the **LLVM** ecosystem and now moving to **C++ 23**.
 Using **Linux** as my working environment and taking advantage of other languages such as **Python**, **Go** or **Javascript**.
   - I had training with **VHDL** and learned **OpenGL** on my free time.
 Would be interested in working with GPU-accelerated computing or **FPGA**.
 - tag: Project Management